 The Powerbeats Pro is Apple’s foray into premium sports audio accessories.
 The successor to the PowerBeats 3, these truly wireless earphones pack a rugged design with ear hooks and are splash-resistant.
 Most importantly, they sport the proprietary Apple H1 Chip for better sound quality, better connectivity, and of course, improved battery life.

 Another new pair of earphones is the Outlier Air from none other than Creative.
 The crux of this audio accessory is its battery life of 30 hours.
-Plus, they are the company's first truly wireless earphones and needless to say, these are also water-resistant sporting an IPX5 rating of IPX5.
+Plus, they are the company’s first truly wireless earphones, and needless to say, these are also water-resistant sporting a rating of IPX5.

 All the common features aside, one of the remarkable things about the Creative Outlier Air is the sweet price of $79.
 That is almost $170 less than the premium pricing of the Powerbeats Pro.

 But is it the only difference between both these premium wireless earphones?
 Or is there something more than meets the eye?

 In this post, we compare both the Powerbeats Pro and the Creative Outlier Air with each other and see which one is the better deal for you.

 There’s a lot to like about the new design of the Creative Outlier Air.
 They are small and are designed to fit well into your ears.
 Each earpiece has a nozzle-like design that easily slips into the ear canal.
 Though the outer body is a tad bigger, it fits easily into the cavity of your ear and doesn’t stick out like some piece of alien machinery.